Mr Faustino Dardi

 |PhD Research in the School of Modern Languages and Cultures|

 He is representative for PhD students in the School of Modern Languages and Cultures, as well as member of the School’s Staff/Student Consultative Committee (2019-present).
-He is co-responsible for the organisation of a series of reading groups and Work in Progress sessions covering multiple topics within the School of Modern Languages and Cultures.
+He is also co-organiser of a series of reading groups and Work in Progress sessions covering multiple topics within the School of Modern Languages and Cultures.

 Funded by an Arts and Humanities Research Council's Northern Bridge scholarship, Faustino Dardi's research falls within the field of Translation Process Studies.
-His project explores the processing effort in translating metaphorically-used nouns, verbs and adjectives, as opposed to literal language translation, in the English-Italian pair.
-His multi-methodological approach involves eye-tracking, key-logging, retrospective interviews and questionnaires, thus combining both qualitative and quantitative data.
+His project explores the cognitive-behavioural processes behind the comprehension and translation of metaphorical language, with a focus on different metaphor categories, in the English-Italian language pair.
+His methodological approach involves eye-tracking, key-logging, retrospective interviews and questionnaires, and combines both qualitative and quantitative data.

 Grants and Awards

 2022: Associate Fellowship of the Higher Education Academy.

 2021: Northern Bridge Large Grant for conducting research and data collection in Italy.